Dancing with God. A Christmas Journey..

 image

 Religious art is an outward and visible means of better understanding contemporary theology.
 The biblical story is not a static one.
-It has been thought about and understood in many different ways and it is easy for any one cultural group in a particular time to believe that theirs’ is the only and proper interpretation.
+It has been thought about and understood in many different ways and it is too easy for any one cultural group in a particular time to believe that theirs is the only and proper interpretation.
 Artists remind us that God is not suspended in anyone’s time.
-And they remind us that Jesus, the Word made flesh was born of a real girl: the flesh made Word.
+And they remind us that Jesus, the Word made flesh was born of a very real young woman: the flesh made Word.
 He was like us because she was like us.

 First Steps.
 A Christmas Journey..